 PHP is efficient and versatile, which provides enormous configurations and options.
 Since it offers too many configurations, if you select the wrong settings or a minor bug in your code may cause rigorous scalability and performance problems.

 Performance and speed are the most crucial factors in any web application or website.
-Achieving optimal performance is often a balancing act that requires trade-offs between speed, accuracy, and scalability.
+It's often not easy to strike the right balance between speed, accuracy, and scalability when attempting to achieve optimal performance.
 To identify the issues in your PHP application, we have APM tools in our market.
 Using APM tools, you can easily detect all the performance bottlenecks at a single place through which you can resolve the issues at a faster rate.
 Evaluate the end-users experience in your application with the insights provided by APM tools.

 Common Root Cause of Errors Made While Developing PHP Application